 - Use First layout as a special layout which shows while the rest of the layout is loading.
 The loadingprogress system expression returns the current progress from 0 to 1 (e.g. 0.5 for half completed).
 For more information, see the tutorial how to make a custom loading screen.

 - Change the default loader which is shown while the project is loading, or while the loader layout is itself still loading.
 See the tutorial how to make a custom loading screen for more information.
 The Free edition can only use the Construct 3 splash style.
 When using the Progress bar & logo style, the icon with the Loading logo purpose is used as the logo.
 See Icons & splash for more information.

 - Preload sounds

-- Whether to download and decode sounds before the game can start.
+- Whether to download and decode sounds before the project starts.
 If enabled, then sounds will be downloaded while the loading bar is showing.
-If disabled then sounds will be downloaded on-demand as the game runs, which can add a delay on the first time they are played, but it also means there is less to download before the game can start.
-Note this option does not preload music, which will still be streamed as the game runs.
+If disabled then sounds will be downloaded on-demand as the project runs, which can add a delay on the first time they are played, but it also means there is less to download before the project can start.
+Note this option does not preload music, which will still be streamed as the project runs.

 - Viewport size

-- The size, in pixels, of the view area in to the game.
+- The size, in pixels, of the view area in a layout.
 A dashed line indicating the window size appears in the Layout View.
 The viewport aspect ratio is also displayed underneath to help you easily identify which aspect ratio your project is using.

 - Viewport fit